-- 1. Before using the Sun Volts Ampere Tester, Model CB, check calibration of the voltmeter as follows: - (a) While looking squarely at voltmeter dial, press the "VOLTMETER CHECK" button and note whether the voltmeter needle aligns with the "SET" line.
-See figure 10-17.
-With check button depressed, the voltmeter is disconnected from any external circuit and is connected across an extremely accurate internal test cell which checks its calibration within the range required for testing the voltage regulator. - (b) If voltmeter needle does not exactly align with the "SET" line, hold "VOLT-METER CHECK" button depressed and adjust the Zero Corrector to bring voltmeter needle into exact alignment with "SET" line.
-See figure 10-17. - (c) When "VOLTMETER CHECK" button is released, the voltmeter needle must return to the black bar at left edge of scale; otherwise, the meter is faulty and cannot be used for the generator regulator tests which follows.
+- (b) If voltmeter needle does not exactly align with the "SET" line, hold "VOLT-METER CHECK" button depressed and adjust the Zero Corrector to bring voltmeter needle into exact alignment with "SET" line.
+See figure 10-19. - (c) When "VOLTMETER CHECK" button is released, the voltmeter needle must return to the black bar at left edge of scale; otherwise, the meter is faulty and cannot be used for the generator regulator tests which follows.